Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/polyhedra.rst

 R-Shape / Polyhedron
 ====================

-In this section, we will describe the various information used to build simulations with R-shape or sphero-polyhedron particles.
+In this section, we describe the various concepts used to build simulations with R-shape or sphero-polyhedron particles.

 Overview
 ^^^^^^^^

-The polyhedra implemented in ``ExaDEM`` are sphero-polyhedra, i.e. the vertices of the polyhedra are considered as spheres and the edges as cylinders.
-To achieve this, ``ExaDEM`` incorporates many of the features of the ``Rockable`` DEM code developed at CNRS (https://github.com/richefeu/rockable, https://richefeu.github.io/rockable/quickStart.html). ``ExaDEM`` relies in particular on a ``Shape`` class containing information about the polyhedron (vertex, edge, face, and Minskowski radius) and an interaction class used to qualify a contact between polyhedra.
-It's important to note that the spheropolyhedron approach can be used to simulate complex non-convex particles such as hexapods.
+The polyhedra implemented in ``ExaDEM`` are sphero-polyhedra: the vertices are treated as spheres and the edges as cylinders.
+To achieve this, ``ExaDEM`` reuses many features of the ``Rockable`` DEM code developed at CNRS (https://github.com/richefeu/rockable, https://richefeu.github.io/rockable/quickStart.html).
+It relies in particular on a ``Shape`` class, which stores a polyhedron's geometry (vertices, edges, faces, and Minkowski radius), and an interaction class used to qualify contacts between polyhedra.
+The sphero-polyhedron approach can also represent complex non-convex particles such as hexapods.

 Shape
 ^^^^^

-The ``Shape`` class provides all the information on vertices, edges, and faces, but it also provides other support to speed up calculations, such as ``OBB`` sets for each type of information. ``ExaDEM`` provides many features linked to the ``Shape`` class, such as reading ``.shp`` files (the format used by ``Rockable``), as well as other functions such as outputting a ``.vtk`` file of the shape.
-This class is defined by the following properties:
+The ``Shape`` class stores a polyhedron's vertices, edges, and faces, plus extra data to speed up calculations, such as an ``OBB`` (Oriented Bounding Box) per element. ``ExaDEM`` provides several operators around this class, such as reading ``.shp`` files (the format used by ``Rockable``) or exporting a shape to ``.vtk`` for visualization.
+Its properties are:

 .. list-table:: Shape Class Properties